zuozhenggh/learning-library/security-library/database/advanced/key-vault/key-vault.md

        ![](./images/okv-006.png " ")

-    - Before finishing, we have to change the Endpoint password.
-This is the password the OKV endpoint client software uses to communicate with the Key Vault Server.
-Please modify default password `change-on-install` by *`Oracle123`*
+    - Before finishing, we have to change the Endpoint password

+       - This is the password the OKV endpoint client software uses to communicate with the Key Vault Server
+       - Modify the default Wallet password "*`change-on-install`*" by the new one "*`Oracle123`*"

           ````
         <copy>./okv_change_endpoint_pwd.sh</copy>